-The setting has to be done introducing one channel only per time (see function 12 to ON / OFF channels) and using function 6 settings, with varying values according to the chosen program: for program 0 to be set in case of ClearLock 643 metal detector values are in the range of 220 - 250.
-After having turn OFF the channel that has not to be set (function 12), move the two antennas a little bit
+The setting has to be done introducing one channel only per time (⇒function 12 channels to ON / OFF).

+The values must be set in the range of 220 - 250.

+After having turn OFF the channel that has not to be set (function 12), move the two antennas a little bit.

 If it is possible to see on the led bar BL leds oscillation (from the central to A10 and B10), change the present setting until it was found a value that reduce to the minimum leds oscillation.

 Do the same thing for the other channel and press PROG to confirm the value.